Don Jack, Composer/Producer | Artist/Designer | Curator

 Bad company.

-Don Jack was honoured to be among a group of Scottish artists invited to take part in the Picture This touring art exhibition.
+Don Jack Designer Composer Artist, was honoured to be among a group of Scottish artists invited to take part in the Picture This touring art exhibition.
 Works by John Byrne, Peter Howson, Joyce Cairns, James McDonald, Lesley Banks, June Redfern and Don Jack, were exhibited in leading galleries internationally.

 Countless commissions range from private individuals to corporates such as Philips, Virgin, Turnberry and British Airways.